 One week to go until Reading and Leeds 2016….

-This year offers music fans the chance to get their festival on with the likes of The Foals, Biffy Clyro, Red Hot Chili Peppers, Imagine Dragons, The 1975, Two Door Cinema Club, Cage the Elephant and many more.
+This year offers music fans the chance to get their funk on with some seriously good musicians.
+Check out the likes of The Foals, Biffy Clyro, Red Hot Chili Peppers, Imagine Dragons, The 1975, Two Door Cinema Club, Cage the Elephant amongst some other fantastic bands.

 If you don’t want to spend the whole weekend listening to music, don’t worry as there are plenty of other things for you to do.
 From bars, fairground rides and comedy acts you can be sure of a fab time.
 There are some ace comedians this year including the great Bill Bailey and Russell Howard.

 If you have tickets for the Reading & Leeds Festivals then we hope you all have a cracking time.
 If you don’t have tickets yes then it is not too late.
 You can still get weekend tickets, not to mention day tickets too.

 For more information and for the full line up pop over to the official website here.